- You’ll find a greater sense of direction and purpose for your ministry. You’ll have more clarity about what you want out of ministry.

 - You’ll gain more energy and clarity for your ministry.
 You’ll be clearer about the boundaries in your ministry.

-- Others will step up to the plate as you get clearer about what you are responsible for—and just as important -what you aren’t.
+- Others will step up to the plate as you get clearer about what you are responsible for—and just as important—what you aren’t.

 - You will learn an effective approach to conflict which allows you and other church leaders to take a stand with difficult people and to ride out conflict instead of being thrown by it.

-Guiding Beliefs or Values
+Guiding Beliefs and Values

 Leadership.
 Leadership can make a real difference in the world.